 Throughout the semester, you will receive e-mails from me with updates and reminders.
 You are expected to regularly check your official UKY e-mail address - if information is sent to you via email and you do not read it in time to adjust accordingly, this is not the fault of your instructor.

 Email is the best and preferred way to reach me.
-I will be checking it frequently throughout the business day (i.e., Monday-Friday 9:00am-5:00pm).
-I will not be on email 24/7 and will not expect you to be, either!
-Please send all email correspondence to the email address provided above, and put ICT 305 in the subject line each time.
+I will be checking it frequently throughout the business day (i.e., Monday-Friday 9:00am-5:00pmPlease send all email correspondence to the email address provided above and put ICT 305 in the subject line each time.
 Please allow 24 hours for a response to your e-mail.
-If you have not heard back within 24 hours, send a polite and professional follow-up email.